the-programmers-hangout/website/src/content/site/rules.md

 ### Follow the spirit of the rules

 This speaks for itself: don't be difficult or generally a pain in the ass by trying to find loop holes in the rules or skirt around them.

+### No Minimodding

+Minimodding will not be tolerated in the server.

+A user is considered minimodding if they try to moderate a conversation without being a staff member.
+This includes pointing out to a user that something is against the rules.

+If you suspect a member is breaking a rule, do not engage, regardless of a moderator being in the chat or not.
+Alert one of our staff members either through Modmail or reacting to the message using the `:stop_sign:` emoji.

 ### Do not discuss infractions in public